Hameer (film)

-Hameer is an Indian Gujarati romantic action thriller film produced by Rashmin Majithia, written and directed by Ashok Patel.
-Starring Hiten Kumar, Yashpal Sharma, Mohan Joshi and Chandni Chopra, it is a revenge story of a common farmer’s family.
+Hameer is an Indian Gujarati romantic action thriller film produced by Rashmin Majithia, under the banner Coconut Motion Pictures written and directed by Ashok Patel.
+Starring Hiten Kumar, Yashpal Sharma, Mohan Joshi and Chandni Chopra, it is a revenge story of a common farmer's family.
 The Bhojpuri superstar Ravi Kishan made his Gujarati debut with this feature film released on 13 January 2017.

 Plot

-The film Hameer is a revenge story of how a common farmer Veersingh’s family fights the tyranny of a vicious villain Hameer.
+The film Hameer is a revenge story of how a common farmer Veersingh's family fights the tyranny of a vicious villain Hameer.